It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Shad Gaspard (Shad Chad Javier Romane Chittick Gaspard) 2006-2007, 2008-2010

 Deuce 'n Domino - 2007-2008

 The Dicks - 2005-2006

 Festus/Luke Gallows (Drew Hankinson) 2006-2010

 - Braids of Action: Slam Master J, copying Cryme Tyme.

 - Breakup Breakout: While both Jesse & Festus appeared on TV long after they broke up, Luke Gallows got a lot more TV time than Slam Master J, due to his association with CM Punk's Straight Edge Society.

 - The Brute: Again, Luke Gallows.

-- Costume Copycat: In 2006, Hankinson was the masked Kane who briefly tormented the regular one.
+- Costume Copycat: In 2006, Hankinson was the masked Kane who briefly tormented the real one.

 - Crouching Moron, Hidden Badass: Festus would be catatonic most of the time, staring blankly into space with his tongue hanging out while Jesse dragged him around.
 But when the bell rang, Festus would wake up and kick some ass until that very same bell rang again to send him back into his gentle state.